 For further details and the entry form please click here: 2014 Tom Bovitz Award

-“These cities serve as examples to other communities of how local involvement by land owners, community residents, and government can lead to innovative and effective implementation of source water protection efforts,” the Minnesota Department of Health wrote in a press release.”
-“Their activities improve the likelihood that drinking water sources will not be adversely affected either by potential sources of contamination or by the unwise use of water resources.”
+As part of Safe Drinking Water Week, which was held May 5–11, SPU was one of three cities recognized by Governor Mark Dayton for their leading efforts to protect the source of drinking water in their area.
+Governor Dayton stated that these cities serve as an example to other communities of how local involvement by land owners, community residents and government can lead to innovative and effective implementation of source water protection efforts.
+Their activities improve the likelihood that drinking water sources will not be adversely affected either by potential sources of contamination or by the unwise use of water resources.

 “Safe drinking water is no accident,” said Minnesota Health Commissioner Ed Ehlinger.
 “Many dedicated professionals work together to treat and test the water and maintain the infrastructure.
 Because of their work, we can have confidence in the quality of the water that comes out of our taps.”
 Everyone, however, plays a role in keeping water safe, Ehlinger noted.
 “We all need to be involved in helping to protect our drinking water sources from contamination.”